 “Over the peak of COVID-19 related workload, there was unprecedented collaboration between teams in our Customer Experience Group department,” said Daniel Edwards, Senior Director, Global Customer Service Operations.
 “Our various language teams took turn to support one another, be it when over 20K emails sent to non-English teams were identified with English language and re-routed to our English language teams for faster service, or when non-English teams supported 45% of emails when English language teams were managing peak volumes in March.”

-Besides collaborations within Customer Service teams, our Accommodation Service team—whose job normally is to serve accommodation partners—also supported Customer Service teams by helping follow up with hotels about waiver requests.
+Besides collaborations within Customer Service teams, our Accommodation Service Team (AST)—whose job normally is to serve accommodation partners—also supported Customer Service teams by helping follow up with hotels about waiver requests.
 Within two weeks, AST staff helped resolve more than 10K bookings.
 Former frontline staff, whose current roles include team management, learning and development, quality assurance and more, also lent their hands.

 Cross-team collaborations to speed up processes